 Serve and enjoy!

-- To substitute in ground beef, use 1 pound ground beef, brown it in a skillet, and drain off the fat before adding it to the casserole.
+- To substitute in ground beef, turkey, or pork, use 1 pound of meat and brown it in a skillet with olive oil.
+Season with salt and pepper to taste and drain off the excess fat before adding it into the mixture.